-Yet occasionally horses do win the Triple Crown and fans who enjoy racing betting can back them to glory.
+On the occasion a horse does hone in on a Triple Crown, fans who enjoy racing betting can back them all the way to glory.
 However, if you’re new to horse racing betting then you might not know what the Triple Crown is.

 What is a Triple Crown?

 A Triple Crown in horse racing is a term used for three races that combine into one achievement.
 Winning all three races in a single season means a horse has won the Triple Crown and usually goes down in history as a legend of the sport.